rmit-s3740446-Ryan-Cassidy/PIoT-Assignment-2/README.md

 Both applications can be run on different Pi's and communicate.

 Task-C Facial recognition is implemented in both Task-A and Task-B applications.
+Place a picture of yourself in Task-B and name it image.jpg to use it for facial recognition.
+Other image is for unit testing.

 Unit Testing is found in the unittests.py file in both folders.
 Make sure to adjust the ip strings to the server ip.